andrewgjohnson/agjCalendar/.github/CONTRIBUTING.md

 ### Unit Tests

 The plugin uses jQuery’s [QUnit](https://qunitjs.com/) framework  to run unit tests.
-The tests are all located in [qunit.js](https://github.com/andrewgjohnson/agjCalendar/blob/master/tests/qunit.js) and can be run online in-browser at [agjCalendar.agjjQuery.org/tests/qunit.html](https://agjCalendar.agjjQuery.org/tests/qunit.html).
+The tests are all located in [qunit.js](https://github.com/andrewgjohnson/agjCalendar/blob/master/tests/qunit.js) and can be run online in-browser at [agjCalendar.agjjQuery.org/tests/index.html](https://agjCalendar.agjjQuery.org/tests/index.html).
 All tests should continue to pass and all new features should ideally include unit tests.

+We use [gulp.js](https://gulpjs.com/) to generate [cli.js](https://github.com/andrewgjohnson/agjCalendar/blob/master/tests/cli.js) which will allow the unit tests to be run via the command line.
+Run this command to generate a new cli.js file:

+    gulp

+Run this command to run the unit tests:

+    npx qunit tests/cli.js --reporter tap

 ### Submitting Changes